michaelfarrell76/End-To-End-Generative-Dialogue/README.md

 ```
 mkdir data
 ```
-and copy into the directory the MovieTriples.
+and copy into the directory the MovieTriples dataset.

 Your directory should look like:
 ```